 Your churn rate equals: -100 / 500, or -20%.
 You're gaining more customers than you're losing.

-Negative Churn is a term popularized by Skok that means your expansion MRR exceeds your churn MRR.
-If you can achieve negative growth, your business will grow exponentially.
+Negative churn is a term popularized by Skok that means your expansion MRR exceeds your churn MRR.
+If you can achieve negative churn, your business will grow exponentially.

 Sales KPIs by Team Type